Fair Division of Mixed Divisible and Indivisible Goods: Preliminaries

-The intuition behind \EFhalf is that any envy that an agent $i$ has towards another agent $j$ may be eliminated by removing some resources from $j$'s bundle.
-It is easy to see that when the goods are all divisible, \EFhalf reduces to EF; when goods are all indivisible, \EFhalf reduces to EF1.
-Therefore \EFhalf is a natural generalization of both EF and EF1 to the mixed goods setting.
+It is easy to see that when the goods are all divisible, EFM reduces to EF; when goods are all indivisible, EFM reduces to EF1.
+Therefore EFM is a natural generalization of both EF and EF1 to the mixed goods setting.

-Next, we define $\epsilon$-\EFhalf which is a relaxation of \EFhalf.
+Next, we define $\epsilon$-EFM which is a relaxation of EFM.
 Note that this definition only relaxes the EF condition for the divisible goods; the EF1 condition is not relaxed.